albertllousas/monads-explained/readme.md

 ```

 It is a simple thing, but it took me a while to get it, **`bind~flatmap` is the most important function to understand**,
-once you get it, you can use monads without struggling and guessing types.
+once you get it, **you can use any monad** without struggling and guessing types.

 > Ok, any tip? suggestion?